- Category: Blueprints

 - Good for simulating spotlight (car lights)

-Basically, the Projection FOV comes with predefined material instances (ProjectionFOV/Materials/Templates) configurated for use in some specific cases.
+The Projection FOV comes with predefined material instances (ProjectionFOV/Materials/Templates) configured for use in some specific cases.

 Material parameters can be also modified dynamically during gameplay ProjectionInstance in ProjectionFOV.